vchandev/jscalendar/README.md

-# jscalendar
+# Calendar in Javascript

-Calendar in Javascript
+To view the calendar, please open index.html.